 It may also be that, as well as my having been too busy at work to spend a great deal of time mucking around with project management software and thinking about the theoretical foundations of project management, part of my lack of inspiration lately is because, for all that I’ve been doing this blogging gig for a couple of months, I don’t feel much like a project manager.
-It’s still kind of like playing house at this point, and I’m having trouble thinking of myself in that role.
+It’s still like playing house at this point, and I’m having trouble thinking of myself in that role.

-In the meantime, casting about for something, anything to write about, I plugged “How to be a project manager if you’re not a project manager” into Google, hoping something in the results would tickle my creative bone.
-One of the top results was a Mind Tools quiz on How Good are Your Project Management Skills?
+In the meantime, casting about for anything to write about, I plugged “How to be a project manager if you’re not a project manager” into Google, hoping something in the results would tickle my creative bone.
+One of the top results was a Mind Tools quiz on How Good Are Your Project Management Skills?

 I scored a 64 on a scale of 1-100, which is very firmly middle-of-the-road.
-Basically, my PM skills are OK, and simple projects usually go pretty smoothly when handled the way I handle things.
+My PM skills are OK, and simple projects usually go pretty smoothly when handled the way I handle things.
 But more complex projects may be beyond me at my current skill level.
 When applying my skills to an actual, real project involving professional constraints and, you know, adults, I need to beef up my pre-planning process and ensure I prepare better for unexpected wrenches in the works.

 So how about it – how do you measure up?
 Are you stuck in the middle and very average like I am?
 Do you need a PM intervention?
-Or do you have all your PM ducks in a row and you’re waiting for your Nobel Prize in project management to be announced?
+Or do you have all your PM ducks in a row, and you’re waiting for your Nobel Prize in project management to be announced?